vinicunca/akar/docs/content/docs/2.pohon/4.typography/accordion.md

   - '1'
 ---

-::accordion-item{label="Is Nuxt UI free to use?" icon="i-lucide-circle-help"}
+::accordion-item{label="Is Nuxt UI free to use?" icon="i-lucide:circle-help"}
 Yes!
 Nuxt UI is completely free and open source under the MIT license.
 All 100+ components are available to everyone.
 ::

-::accordion-item{label="Can I use Nuxt UI with Vue without Nuxt?" icon="i-lucide-circle-help"}
+::accordion-item{label="Can I use Nuxt UI with Vue without Nuxt?" icon="i-lucide:circle-help"}
 Yes!
 While optimized for Nuxt, Nuxt UI works perfectly with standalone Vue projects via our Vite plugin.
 You can follow the [installation guide](/docs/getting-started/installation/vue) to get started.
 ::

-::accordion-item{label="Is Nuxt UI production-ready?" icon="i-lucide-circle-help"}
+::accordion-item{label="Is Nuxt UI production-ready?" icon="i-lucide:circle-help"}
 Yes!
 Nuxt UI is used in production by thousands of applications with extensive tests, regular updates, and active maintenance.
 ::